0

 Both companies hold ISO 14044 and ISO 14064 certifications, boosting credibility and customer trust.
 Attero focuses on patented battery recycling technologies, while Ecoreco enhances customer convenience with door-to-door shredding via its mobile app.

 Strategic OEM partnerships have optimized e-waste collection, transportation, and logistics, ensuring a stable supply chain.
-By prioritizing sustainability and setting industry benchmarks, they serve as a blueprint for the future of e-waste recycling in India.
+By prioritising sustainability and setting industry benchmarks, they serve as a blueprint for the future of e-waste recycling in India.

 8. Future Trends in the E-Waste Recycling Industry